 Make your money work

 Once you start seeing significant savings it’s time to think about investment.
-Leaving your cash sat in your current account is unlikely to make the most of your money, so if you’re willing to take a degree of risk then why not put your money to work?
+Leaving your cash sat in your current account is unlikely to make the most of your your money, so if you’re willing to take a degree of risk then why not put your money to work?